How to Add Social Media Icons to an Email Signature

 The easiest way to test this is to open Pinterest in an Incognito or Private browsing window.
 These windows typically run without extensions enabled.
 If Pinterest works perfectly there, you’ve found your culprit.
 Go back to your normal browser window and disable your extensions one by one until you find the one causing the issue.

-If you’re using a VPN or proxy service, it could be routing your traffic through a location or server that is being flagged or blocked by Pinterest.
+If you’re using a VPN or proxy service, it could be routing your traffic through a location or server that is being flagged or blocked by Pinterest, which can sometimes interfere with crucial account features, including efforts to get verified on Pinterest.
 Try disabling your VPN for a minute and reload the site to see if that resolves the problem.

 If you’ve made it this far and the glitch persists, it’s time for the final two steps.